mel-121821/weather-app/README.md

 ### Bug Fixes:

-BUG: when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'/ Ex.
+BUG: when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'\
+Ex.
 1: Date submitted: "2025-09-19" becomes "2025-09-18"\
 Ex.
 2: Date submitted: "2025-04-07" becomes "2025-04-06"\
---This does not seem to be an issue with day characters--\
+--This does not seem to be an issue with day characters--

 (Later found that this is also an issue with DD characters)
 Solution: create a fn() to remove char 5 if it is a 0